Include in Daily Diet for Optimal Health

 The Many Health Benefits

 Bone broth has been used to promote healing and optimal health for many with various conditions or diseases.
 It has been shown to be beneficial in helping those with leaky gut and auto-immune diseases.
-Bone broth has also been found to reduce inflammation, to aid in attaining optimal levels of nutrients, help with issues of bacterial overgrowth, and boost the immune system.
+This healing broth has also been found to reduce inflammation, to aid in attaining optimal levels of nutrients, help with issues of bacterial overgrowth, and boost the immune system.
 In traditional Chinese medicine bone broth was used to boost the immune system for centuries.
-Bone broth has also been alluded to improving cellulite by improving connective tissue, increase hair growth, and the ability to aid in remineralizing teeth.
+It has also been alluded to improving cellulite by improving connective tissue, increase hair growth, and the ability to aid in remineralizing teeth.

 How to Make Bone Broth